-During training runs, with the exception of extremely cold or hot days, maintain body temperature is not a crucial part of the workout.
+During training runs, with the exception of extremely cold or hot days, maintaining body temperature is not a crucial part of the workout.
 The point of a workout is to stress the body.
 Working harder when the weather is less than ideal allows the body to acclimatize to either hot or cold weather conditions.
-However, On unusually warm days one should still pay a particular attention to the heat index to prevent over heating.
+However, On unusually warm days one should still pay a particular attention to the heat index to prevent overheating.

-Studies have shown the most efficient temperature to run at is in the mid 50s.
+Studies have shown the mid-50s are the most efficient temperature to run in.
 There is a host of other factors, such as humidity and wind to consider.
-A 70 degree day with very high humidity can feel much hotter than a 70 degree day with no humidity and a light breeze in one's face.
+A 70 degree day with very high humidity can act and feel much hotter than a 70 degree day with no humidity and a light breeze.

 The body generates its own heat.
-Any exercise has the capacity to raise the core body temperature.
+All exercise can raise the core body temperature.
 The more vigorous the exercise, the more heat that is generated.
 This core temperature can rise several degrees over the course of the workout.

 As the core body temperature rises, the body will take steps to maintain its core temperature.
-The primary method is though the use of sweating.
-When one sweats, moisture is produced which allows for evaporation which in turns cools the skin.
+The primary method is through the use of sweating.
+When one sweats, moisture is produced which allows for evaporation, which in turns cools the skin.
 If everything is working properly, as one works harder the more one will sweat which in turn allows for even more evaporation.

 Related to that is the temperature of the liquid.
-The higher the temperature of the liquid, in this case sweat, the higher rate of evaporation.
+The higher the temperature of the liquid, in this case, sweat, the higher rate of evaporation.
 The next vital factor is the outside relative humidity.
-The higher the humidity the lower the rate of evaporation.
+The higher the humidity, the lower the rate of evaporation.
 It becomes increasingly difficult to add more water to air already containing more water moisture.
-This is also one of the reasons why it feels hotter on humid days.
+It is also one of the reasons why it feels hotter on humid days.

 Another factor is how much liquid your body produces.
-As it gets hotter, more liquid allows for more evaporation.
+As it gets hotter, more liquid is needed for more evaporation.

 If you maintain a proper ratio of liquid intake to sweating, theoretically you should be able to maintain your body temperature indefinitely.

 Another factor is humidity.
-On extremely humid days evaporation off skin is more difficult.
+On extremely humid days, evaporation from the skin is more difficult.
 On extremely dry hot days, the opposite problem occurs.
 As the water evaporates quickly, it will not allow for the conduction phase of the evaporation to occur.
-Conduction is the cooler water transferring the lower temperature back to the body.
+Conduction is the cooler water transferring, the lower temperature back to the body.

 There are multiples ways to influence your body temperature in the heat.
 On hot days, the first rule is to make sure you are properly hydrating yourself.
-Be aware the hotter the temperature the more you will need to maintain your liquid intake.
+Be aware the hotter the temperature, the more you will need to maintain your liquid intake.
 Besides evaporation, the other way to cool your body is through the use of conduction.
 Simply pouring water on the top of the head and down the back of the neck can help keep the body cool.
-For women that have longer hair, it is best to leave your hair down as the water in the hair will act like a heat sink and will not dissipate as quickly.
-On especially hot days bring a bandana or other cloth that you can wet a drape around your neck can prove advantages.
+For women that have longer hair, it is best to leave your hair down as the water in the hair will act as a heat sink and will not dissipate as quickly.
+On especially hot days bring a bandana, or other cloth that you can use as a wet a drape around your neck.

-In the early stages of the run if you are sweating properly and it is not too hot do not dump water over the entire body.
-Cold water interferes with the evaporation process.
+In the early stages of the run, if you are sweating properly and it is not too hot do not dump water over the entire body.
+But be careful, Cold water can interfere with the evaporation process.
 Confine the water you pour on yourself to your head and neck area.
 Most of the blood will circulate through the main arteries in the neck.
 This is one of the reasons to keep your neck cool.

-In weather hotter than normal, slow your pace down from the onset.
-The amount you slow down is based on how hot the temperature will be on the latter stages of the race.
+In weather, hotter than normal, slow your pace down from the onset.
+The amount you slow down is based on how hot the temperature will be in the latter stages of the race.
 Do not wait for your body to become overheated.

-Waiting will cause you to slow down 3-4 times more than if you picked the right pace from the beginning.
+Waiting too long to slow down will cause you to slow down 3-4 times more than if you picked the right pace from the beginning.

 The choice of clothing is also crucial.
 Darker clothes absorb more heat than lighter colors.
 Also, pay attention to the fabric.
-On extremely hot humid days, you want fabric that will whisk moisture away from the body and allow for maximum convection.
+On extremely hot humid days, you want a fabric that will whisk moisture away from the body and allow for maximum convection.
 Consider clothing that expose more of the arms such a tank top or singlet.
-Consider wearing more, not less coverage on extremely hot dry days This is because the rate of evaporation exceeds the body's ability to produce water.
-It is counter intuitive, but examine how the Desert Bedouin dress.
+On extremely hot dry days, consider wearing more, not less coverage.
+Unlike hot, humid days, the rate of evaporation exceeds the body's ability to produce water.
+It is counter-intuitive but examine how the Desert Bedouin dress.
 They cover most of their body.
 The fabric they wear allows for the water to remain on the skin for longer periods of time.
 In extremely hot and dry conditions wearing a legionnaire hat can be beneficial.
 This hat has a flap/neck drape that one can constantly dump cool water over to help maintain a lower body temperature.

-When adding clothes it is necessary to dress in a fashion that one can moderate one's temperature as they run.
-For instance, if you are wearing a wind breaker make sure there is a zipper that can be opened up.
-The long-sleeve shirt should be loose enough to able to be pushed or rolled up to expose your arms.
+When adding clothes, it is necessary to dress in a fashion that one can moderate one's temperature as they run.
+For instance, if you are wearing a windbreaker make sure there is a zipper that can be opened up.
+Consider using a long-sleeve shirt that is loose enough to able to be pushed or rolled up to expose your arms.